 - If you’re shopping offline, bring a pair of well-worn shoes to a fitting – a professional sales specialist can tell a lot about how best to fit you from the wear pattern.

 Hundreds of walking shoe styles are available, but is there one you would consider wearing into Versace on the Via Venetto or Fabregé on the Rue Saint Honoré?

 1. Sleek & Sporty Walking Shoe

-Another offering from Ecco along the same lines but with an asymmetrical strap is the Dansko Hazel which is perfect for this time of year because 1) it is suede 2) it comes in 3 great colors – wine, blue suede, and black suede.
+Another offering from Ecco along the same lines but with a zig zag strap is the Dansko Hazel which it comes in 3 great colors – merlot – a rich, deep wine color, blue suede, and black suede.